ZiegelsteinNBG/ModelImport-Signalis/README.md

 - [Required Version of Unity 2020.3.36](https://unity.com/releases/editor/whats-new/2020.3.36#release-notes)
 - [AssetBundleBuilder Script](https://github.com/ZiegelsteinNBG/ModelImport-Signalis/tree/main/AssetBundle%20Scripts)
 - Import the [AssetBundleExample](https://github.com/ZiegelsteinNBG/ModelImport-Signalis/tree/main/AssetBundleExample) into your Unity project via the [AssetBundleLoader](https://github.com/ZiegelsteinNBG/ModelImport-Signalis/tree/main/AssetBundle%20Scripts) script to understand the correct structure and setup.
 - Your AssetBundle must contain both your model and the metarig.
-The metarig should be named exactly as in the [example AssetBundle](https://github.com/ZiegelsteinNBG/ModelImport-Signalis/tree/main/AssetBundleExample) and must have the same bone count to ensure compatibility.
+The metarig should be named exactly as in the [example AssetBundle](https://github.com/ZiegelsteinNBG/ModelImport-Signalis/tree/main/AssetBundleExample) and must have the same bone names to ensure compatibility.

 ### 1. Download and Install Unity Hub & Unity
 Download and install [Unity Hub](https://docs.unity3d.com/hub/manual/InstallHub.html)